 Queenstown is the centre for adventure tourism in New Zealand.
 The town is built around an inlet on Lake Wakatipu and has spectactular views of nearby mountains.
 Queenstown provides a wide variety of sports including skiing, jet boating, bungy jumping, mountain biking and tramping.
 In winter Queenstown is a major centre for snow sports in New Zealand, with people from all over the country, and the world for that matter, travelling to ski here.
 Locally, Queenstown has a reputation as one of New Zealand's wine and cuisine centers. and also has a vibrant nightlife.

 Known as a spa town and major tourist resort since the 1800's, Rotorua is a geothermal wonderland.
 There are a number of geysers, notably the Pohutu geyser at Whakarewarewa, and hot mud pools located in the city, which owe their presence to the Rotorua caldera.
 Don't miss the opportunity to visit a traditional Maori Marae.
 Rotorua is also home to botanical gardens and some interesting historic buildings.
 Government Gardens, close to the lakeshore are also well worth visiting.
 Another of Rotorua's attractions is the mountain biking.
-Whakarewarewa (also known as the "Redwoods") Forest has been described as 'the Disneyland of mountain biking' and has some of the best mountain bike trails in New Zealand.
-Rotorua hosted the UCI Mountain Bike and Trials World Championships, in August 2006.
+Whakarewarewa (also known as the 'Redwoods') Forest has been described as 'the Disneyland of mountain biking' and has some of the best mountain bike trails in New Zealand.

 Situated in the volcanic heart of the North Island and surrounded by bush clad mountains and a breathtaking landscape lay the largest freshwater lake in the Southern Hemisphere - Lake Taupo, fascinating geothermal areas and the famous Huka Falls.
 Lake Taupo's geothermal attractions include geysers, steaming craters, boiling mud pools and some of the largest silica terraces in the world.
 Other special experiences include the walk to Huka Falls and a game of golf at Wairakei.
 With 47 rivers and streams flowing into the lake, this area is renowned for trout fishing and kayaking.
 The water is stunningly blue, the air fresh and unpolluted, the towns are bustling with cafes and exclusive shopping - scenic delights greet visitors at every turn.